 Dean John M. Watters

 Under Watters’ leadership, the Evening School toughened its academic standards and was admitted to the American Association of Collegiate Schools of Business.
 Watters also made sure that the school was tied into the Atlanta business community.
-He taught real estate courses in cooperation with a local realty group — reportedly the first such model in the nation — and had the School of Commerce conduct marketing surveys for area businesses
+He taught real estate courses in cooperation with a local realty group — believed to be the first such model in the nation — and had the School of Commerce conduct marketing surveys for area businesses.